Last Updated on February 17, 2022

 The 2021 GMC Sierra and the 2021 Chevy Silverado and the 2021 GMC Sierra are both very common trucks, built on the same GMT1000 platform.
 Each has the same drivetrain and similar appearances on the exterior and interior.
 Also in common, both brands are divisions of General Motors, the same company that owns Buick and Cadillac.
 With their long histories, the trucks have shared plenty of similarities, but along with similarities come significant differences.
 In the clash between the Chevy Silverado vs the GMC Sierra, here is what you need to know.

 In 1908, William C. Durant capitalized General Motors into a holding company.
 The group rapidly acquired a number of car manufacturers that competed with Ford Motor Co.
 This included Buick Motor Co., Oldsmobile, Cadillac, Oakland Motor Co., and twenty more companies.
 Under the direction of Durant, General Motors tried to secure financing to purchase Ford Motor Co.
-However, financing didn’t come through, and Durant was ousted from General Motors in 1910.
+However, financing didn’t come through.
+General Motors ousted Durant in 1910.

 Later, Durant went on to team up with motorsports driver Louis Chevrolet to establish a new car manufacturing company.
 What they created became known as Chevrolet.
-The company was incorporated in 1911 and they released their first vehicle in 1914.
+The company was incorporated in 1911.
+Three years later, in 1914, and they released their first vehicle.

 During this time, Durant still owned a number of shares in General Motors.
 He used revenue from sales of Chevrolet vehicles to purchase even more stocks in General Motors.
 In 1918, he offered General Motors stockholders five shares of Chevrolet stock for every one share of General Motors stock.
 This transaction made Durant a majority shareholder of General Motors and made Chevrolet a subsidiary of General Motors.